andrewferrier/wrapping.nvim/README.md

 example), where each line ending is "hard" wrapped using the author's preference for line length (typically in the 78-80 character range).

-`wrapping.nvim` attempts to detect the natural wrapping style of the file when first opening it, setting the relevant vim settings to make it "natural" to edit the file that way (this automatic detection can be disabled).
+`wrapping.nvim` attempts to detect the natural wrapping style of text-like files when first opening them, setting the relevant vim settings to make it "natural" to edit the file that way (this automatic detection can be disabled).
 It also makes it easy to toggle between the two on the occasion that the wrong mode is detected.
 It does *not* (currently) support modifying the content of the file or converting between files of those types.

 ⚠️  **Note**: This plugin used to be called `vim-wrapping-softhard`, and has been